 There are different things to keep in mind when buying any kind of product for your dog.
 When purchasing winter clothing items, double-check that the size is appropriate for your dog (so it fits, it's comfortable and not dangerous for the dog) as that’s the primary reason for dissatisfaction and returns among online buyers.
 For products with chemical ingredients, ensure they won’t cause any allergies or skin irritations for your pup.

 7 Winter Products for Dogs (and Owners)

 1. Pet-friendly Ice Melters

-If there’s one thing that can harm your dog during winter, it is ice itself and the toxic salts that people throw over it to melt the ice.
-If you live in an area that gets really cold, snowy and icy, consider using a safe pet-friendly ice melter in the area around your house.
+If there’s one thing that can harm your dog during winter, it is the ice itself and the toxic salts that people throw over it to melt the ice.
+If you live in an area that gets really cold, snowy, and icy, consider using a safe pet-friendly ice melter in the area around your house.

-Ice and regular road salts can be very damaging for dogs’ paws and countering them is essential to avoid paw irritation.
+Ice and regular road salts can be very damaging for dogs’ paws and countering them are essential to avoid paw irritation.
 Pet-friendly ice melters also prevent re-icing for around three days after their first application, so you won’t have to repeat the process whenever you take your dog out.